Keremimo/tinpet-be/README.md

 ```

 POST ('api/v1/login') -> Sends a login request to the backend.
+Requires a JSON body of {username: test, password: test} to be sent.
+(Test as an example)

 ### Data routes:
 Returns a JSON array of object on success, error on failure.

-GET ('api/v1/pets') -> Return all pets (Maximum amount needs to be specified)
+GET ('api/v1/pets/get-all') -> Return all pets as JSON (Maximum amount needs to be specified later)
 GET ('api/v1/user:id') -> Return user profile based on ID.

 To be appended further...